fotso0244/alx-system_engineering-devops/0x02-shell_redirections/README.md

-Script 15-countthatword counts number of lines with patter "bin" from etc/passwd Script 16-whatsnext prints 3 lines after pattern "root" in etc/password Script 17-hidethisword print all lines without pattern bin in etc/passwd
+Script 15-countthatword counts number of lines with patter "bin" from etc/passwd Script 16-whatsnext prints 3 lines after pattern "root" in etc/password Script 17-hidethisword print all lines without pattern bin in etc/passwd Script 18-letteronly prints all lines beginning with a letter in etc/ssh/sshd_config